 Questions and Answers

-2. How much money do I need in savings to buy a flat or house in Barcelona?
+2. How much do I need in savings to buy in Barcelona?

 3. How do I know if the price I see online is fair?